I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/nc-wmilib-wmi_query_reginfo_callback.md

-#### WMIREG_FLAG_INSTANCE_BASENAME

-Requests WMI to generate static instance names from a base name provided by the driver at the <i>InstanceName</i>.
-WMI generates instance names by appending a counter to the base name.

-#### WMIREG_FLAG_INSTANCE_PDO

-Requests WMI to generate static instance names from the device instance ID for the PDO.
-If the driver sets this flag, it must also set <i>Pdo</i> to the PDO passed to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.
-WMI generates instance names from the device instance path of the PDO.
-Using the device instance path as a base for static instance names is efficient because such names are guaranteed to be unique.
-WMI automatically supplies a "friendly" name for the instance as an item in a data block that can be queried by data consumers.

 #### WMIREG_FLAG_EVENT_ONLY_GUID

 The blocks can be enabled or disabled as events only, and cannot be queried or set.
 If this flag is clear, the blocks can also be queried or set.